LyoSU/lyubchak.com/README.md

 ## TODO
-1. Replace personal data with shortcuts like "PUT YOUR BIO TEXT THERE" etc.
+1. Replace jquery
-2. Convert HTML\CSS to React App
+2. Replace personal data with shortcuts like "PUT YOUR BIO TEXT THERE" etc.
 3. Change colorscheme in live mode (Dark theme as example)